Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Bokn on the "Ships starting with B" page.

-The text on this page was compiled with the help of: "Våre gamle skip" by Leif M. Bjørkelund and E. H. Kongshavn, "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), and partial Voyage Record, received from Don Kindell, based on Arnold Hague's research - see also My sources.
+The text on this page was compiled with the help of: "Våre gamle skip" by Leif M. Bjørkelund and E. H. Kongshavn, "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), and partial Voyage Record, received from Don Kindell, based on Arnold Hague's database - see also My sources.

 Be